xavierdidelot/DetectImports/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# DetectImports
+# Introduction

-The goal of DetectImports is to detect importations in a dated phylogeny of local samples only, ie no samples from external locations (otherwise it becomes more like a phylogeography type of inference).
-I would like to make as few assumptions as possible about what is going on outside of the local population.
-If there were only local transmission, we can describe what phylogenies are expected to look like under a coalescent model with varying population size.
-We can think about this as the null distribution, and calculate for each sample the probability of importation based on how unlikely the observation would be under a model of local transmission only.
+`DetectImports` is a R package aimed at distinguishing imported cases from locally acquired cases within a geographically limited genomic sample of an infectious disease.
+The input is a dated phylogeny of local genomes only, as can be build using `BEAST`, `treedater` or `BactDating`.
+The main output is an estimated probability of importation for each case in the dated phylogeny.

 ## Installation

-You can install DetectImports from github with:
+You can install `DetectImports` directly from github with the command:

 ``` r
 devtools::install_github("xavierdidelot/DetectImports")